Mission and Technology

 Annual economic burden of vision loss and eye disorders, including falls, cognitive decline and depression is estimated to be $139 B2 in US and >$500 B3 worldwide

-Wet Macular Degeneration (AMD), Diabetic Macular Edema (DME) , Diabetic Retinopathy (DR) ,
+Wet AMD, Diabetic Macular Edema (DME), Diabetic Retinopathy (DR), and

 Wet Age-Related Macular Degeneration (wAMD)